 Knowing your feet type is half the job done.

-Do you know what kind of feet you have.
-Are they low arch, high arch or are they normal ones.
+Do you know what kind of feet you have?
+Are they low arch, a high arch or are they normal ones?
 This is the most important aspect of finding the right running shoes.

 Let me explain this.
 If you wet your feet and place them on the brown sheet of paper, you will be able to detect your feet type.

 As you can see in the figure, you will identify your feet type as one of those:

 Let us look at Low Arch Type: When you have discovered that you have low arch feet, you will find difficulty in standing in one place for long.
 Your landing will be different.
 This would affect how you pronate.

 Pronation is the movement of legs and refers to how our foot rolls inward for impact distribution upon landing.
 When you have a flat feet type, your landing will be over pronated.

 So, you need shoes that can control the motion and prevent your legs from overpronating.
 Therefore, ask for the motion control shoes at the shoe shop.

 Normal Arch Type: Having normal feet is an advantage for run lovers.
 All you need in your shoe is stability.
 So just ask for Stability Shoes.